Dinakar-Dasari/kubernetes/volumes.md

  + The user will mention the PVC Name in the deployment file
  + `PVC created → Kubernetes sees storageClassName → calls provisioner → provisioner creates volume → new PV object is created → PVC binds to that PV.`

-+ **Without StorageClass → PVs must exist beforehand (static provisioning).**
-+ **With StorageClass → PVC can trigger dynamic provisioning.
-Kubernetes will ask the underlying cloud/storage system to create a PV automatically that matches the PVC request.**
-+  PV --> cluster level
-+  PVC --> Name Space level
-+  storageclass --> cluster level
-+  EKS admins control cluster level objects(PV).
-+  As a roboshop devops engineer, you need a disk to be created for your application,
-+  we will raise a ticket for this.
-5 GB, filesystem type(ext4), etc..it is approved by roboshop team lead/delivery lead.
-Storage team also checks this and it is approved their team leader.
-+  then storage team creates the disk.
-+  provide these disk details to EKS admin, then they create PV for us and tell us the name.
-+  EBS size is fixed, EFS is elastic it automatically grows upto 48TB.
-+  EBS will not have any SG attached, but EFS is in network, so there will be SG attached and 2049 should be allowed.
-+  Refer `session-62` notes for EBS/EFS volume setup

  **EBS or EFS static:**
   1. Install drivers